 Pioneer Institute for Public Policy Research

 The Pioneer Institute (PI) is a right-wing pressure group that describes itself as a "think tank" that is "committed to individual freedom and responsibility, limited and accountable government, and the application of free market principles to state and local policy".
-It houses and runs the Center for School Reform, the Shamie Center for Better Government, and the Center for Economic Opportunity.
+Lovett Peters founded the Pioneer Institute and the Lovett & Ruth Peters Foundation contributes over $100,000 a year to the Institute, according to Annual Reports available on its website.
+The Pioneer Institute houses and runs the Center for School Reform, the Shamie Center for Better Government, and the Center for Economic Opportunity.
 It is known for having a staff that has served in various positions in the recent Republican Massachusetts governors' administrations (Weld, Cellucci, Swift, and Romney).

 In response to CMD's report, SPN Executive Director Tracie Sharp told national and statehouse reporters that SPN affiliates are "fiercely independent."
 Later the same week, however, The New Yorker's Jane Mayer caught Sharp in a contradiction.
 In her article, "Is IKEA the New Model for the Conservative Movement?," the Pulitzer-nominated reporter revealed that, in a recent meeting behind closed doors with the heads of SPN affiliates around the country, Sharp "compared the organization’s model to that of the giant global chain IKEA."
 She reportedly said that SPN "would provide 'the raw materials,' along with the 'services' needed to assemble the products.
 Rather than acting like passive customers who buy finished products, she wanted each state group to show the enterprise and creativity needed to assemble the parts in their home states.
 'Pick what you need,' she said, 'and customize it for what works best for you.'"
 Not only that, but Sharp "also acknowledged privately to the members that the organization's often anonymous donors frequently shape the agenda.
 'The grants are driven by donor intent,' she told the gathered think-tank heads.
 She added that, often, 'the donors have a very specific idea of what they want to happen.'"